The newest edition of The Legal Industry Reviews is here, bringing the latest developments in the legal industry.

 Michal Nulíček, Partner and Filip Beneš, Senior Associate at ROWAN LEGAL discuss the draft Digital Economy Act, which prepares the Czech Republic to enter the digital era and supports the development of the digital market.

-The bill harmonises Czech legislation with the European law, regulates online platforms, cloud services and marketplaces, and strengthens user protection against illegal content.
+The bill aligns Czech laws with European legislation and introduces regulations for online platforms, cloud services, and marketplaces.
+It also enhances user protection against illegal content.
 In addition, it introduces higher fines for breaches of anti-spam rules when sending newsletters and other types of commercial communications.
-From the current maximum limit of 10 million CZK, the maximum fine is raised to the level known from the GDPR – 20 million EUR or 4% of global turnover, whichever is higher.
+The maximum fine increases from the current limit of 10 million CZK to the GDPR level of 20 million EUR or 4% of global turnover.
+The higher amount between 20 million EUR and 4% of global turnover will now apply as the maximum fine.

 Read the full issue of The Legal Industry Reviews here.